 Although in the early years, Margaret and Henry got along well, it probably wasn’t long before she began to realize her pious and peaceful husband was weak and indecisive.
 The real power behind the throne was the Duke of Suffolk along with other noblemen who exploited the king for authority and to enrich themselves.
 Margaret herself was close to Suffolk and relied on his advice.
 But this caused resentment and tension among other nobles at court.
 On top of all this, Henry’s piety and reliance on the advice of his confessor caused him to avoid sexual relations with Margaret.
 As a consequence, she didn’t get pregnant for the first eight years of the marriage.

 On March 30, 1448, Henry granted a license for the founding of Queen’s College, Cambridge upon Margaret’s request.
 In 1450, England lost its claim to Normandy which had been conquered by Henry’s father Henry V during the Hundred Years War.
 The loss was mostly due to the incompetence of Edmund Beaufort, Duke of Somerset.
 This led directly to the disposition and murder of the Duke of Suffolk.
 The colossal loss of territory, the debt caused by the war, local grievances and concern for the corruption and perceived abuse of power by the king and his closest advisers led to the breakout of a rebellion.
-The leader of the rebellion was called Jack Cade or Jack Mortimer who was associated with Richard Duke of York.
+The leader of the rebellion was called Jack Cade or Jack Mortimer.

 Cade led about five thousand troops to Blackheath outside London.
 He entered London and declared himself mayor.
 Two members of the king’s household were put on trial and executed for treason.
 The troops rioted causing the Londoners to turn against them.
 Cade was killed but not before the Duke of York was implicated in the rebellion forcing him to return to England from Ireland to defend himself.
-He declared his loyalty to King Henry but when he attended Parliament later that year, he rode into London with a drawn sword before him indicating royalty.
-He was signaling a challenge to the king and asserting his right to the throne.
+He declared his loyalty to King Henry when he attended Parliament later that year.

 Margaret’s lack of producing a child had a long lasting adverse effect on Henry’s reign.
 She must have felt tremendous pressure.
 In the spring of 1453, she visited Our Lady of Walsingham, a shrine that was supposed to aid women in getting pregnant.
 Shortly after this visit, she was certain she was with child.
 But then the unthinkable happened.
 Henry suffered an acute attack of mental illness and went into a deep catatonic state.